kubedb/docs/docs/guides/mongodb/autoscaler/storage/standalone.md

 pvc-cf469ed8-a89a-49ca-bf7c-8c76b7889428   1Gi        RWO            Delete           Bound    demo/datadir-mg-standalone-0   topolvm-provisioner            7m41s
 ```

-You can see the statefulset has 1GB storage, and the capacity of the persistent volume is also 1GB.
+You can see the petset has 1GB storage, and the capacity of the persistent volume is also 1GB.

 We are now ready to apply the `MongoDBAutoscaler` CRO to set up storage autoscaling for this database.